swallowcamel/nancywiki/Accessing-the-Certificate-sent-by-the-client-when-using-SSL.md

 <section name="clientCertificateMappingAuthentication" overrideModeDefault="Allow" />
 ```

-See [here](http://www.microsoft.com/web/post/securing-web-communications-certificates-ssl-and-https) how to enable ssl for IISexpress.
+See [here](http://www.microsoft.com/web/post/securing-web-communications-certificates-ssl-and-https) how to enable SSL for IISexpress.

 See [here](http://www.iis.net/learn/manage/configuring-security/how-to-set-up-ssl-on-iis) how to do it on IIS.